apiaryio/dredd/README.md

 ## Contribution

 Any contribution is more then welcome!
-Let's start with creating your own [virtual development environment][vde], then fork, write  tests, write readable code which communicate, use `scripts/bdd`, keep the [test coverage] and crate a pull request. :)
+Let's start with creating your own [virtual development environment][vde], then fork, write  tests, write readable code which communicate, use `scripts/bdd`, keep the [test coverage] and create a pull request. :)

 Make sure to follow Dredd [issues page][issues].